rubrikinc/terraform-provider-polaris/docs/data-sources/account.md

 - `gcp` (List of Object) GCP cloud vendor information including supported features, and their permission groups. (see [below for nested schema](#nestedatt--gcp))
 - `id` (String) SHA-256 hash of the features, the fully qualified domain name and the name.
 - `name` (String) RSC account name.
+- `operations` (List of String) Valid operations that can be performed by the RSC account.
+- `workloads` (List of String) Valid workload hierarchy types (snappable types) that can be used in the RSC account.

 <a id="nestedatt--aws"></a>
 ### Nested Schema for `aws`